Hemispheric: [in Proto-Germanic] What did the centurion say?*

 When something is translated to another language, and then translated back to its native language (sometimes with further translations in between).

 Want some fun trying this out?
 For a single language, there's this site (it uses Bing).

-- A positive version of this: in Bleach, the term Shinigami was translated as "soul reaper" in America.
-Tite Kubo himself said this is actually a much more applicable term, and it is actually what is used now.
+- In Bleach, the term Shinigami was translated as "soul reaper" in America.
+Tite Kubo himself said that this is actually a much more applicable term, and it is actually what is used now.
 Though it does ruin one character's pun about "gods of death" upon defeating a villain who claimed to be a god.

 - The Japanese DVD releases for the first three Pokémon movies contain the English dub, including a subtitle track that translates the English version into Japanese.